 There's no avoiding that driving for 4 hours, stopping to refill for 5 minutes and repeating the process can't be matched in an electric car.
 But how often do you actually do that?

 For those wanting longer range and faster charging, then Tesla is probably the answer - and the Tesla Model 3 is proving popular for this very reason.
-The performance is very good and the price isn't too expensive.
+The performance is very good and the price isn't too expensive, although recent models like the VW ID.4 present an alternative.

 It's all about charging